GROTTO BAY BAHAMAS

 WITH A FLAIR!

-With its unusual combination of sandy beachfront, tropical gardens and a dramatic cave system, Grotto Bay definitely is no ordinary resort.
+With its unusual combination of sandy beachfront, tropical gardens and a dramatic cave system, Grotto Bay definitely is no ordinary vacation rental resort.
 Its owners -- Jeannie Pierce and Kris Newman – moved here from California in 2000 and created their hidden hideaway, building the beach house and two studios and planting the gardens.

 Facing the Bahama Banks, the private cove is typically very calm and perfect for swimming, snorkeling (we provide snorkel gear) and paddle boarding.
 Among the jetties snorkelers find a teeming nursery of tropical fish, and along the shoreline turtles cruise, munching on turtle grass and occasionally coming up for air.
 On rare occasions even manatees stop by!